lanceliumeng/lanceliumeng/README.md

 ### Hi There 👋👋

 - 😁 I’m LanceLiu

-- 👀 I’m interested in ...PC Game,gym work out, fishing and CODING~~~
+- 👀 I’m interested in ...PC Games, gym workout, fishing and CODING~~~

 - 🌱 I’m currently learning ...MEL

-- 💞️ I’m looking to BE A professional coders or Webdevelopers
+- 💞️ I’m looking to BE A professional coder or Web developer

 - 📫 How to reach me ...to be continued

 <!---